Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Computational costs associated with the quadtree representation

 We first consider a case with little data locality, a random sparsity pattern where the nonzero matrix elements are uniformly randomly distributed.
 The probability $\delta$ to find a nonzero element at a given position is the same everywhere in the matrix and uncorrelated to the position of other nonzero matrix elements.

 Let the levels in the hierarchy be labeled such that level $l = 0$ is the highest level (the root of the tree) and level $l = L$ is the lowest (leaf) level.
-Let $N$ be the matrix dimension and $N_l = 2^l$ the matrix dimension in terms of submatrices at level $l$.
+Let $N$ be the matrix dimension and $N_l = 2^l$ such that $N_l^2$ is the total number of submatrices at level $l$ and $N_L = N$.
 If we denote the probability of a submatrix at level $l$ being nonzero as $\delta_l$, the expected number of matrix-matrix multiplication tasks at level $l$ is